asengupta/avishek.net/_posts/2021-05-10-quadratic-form-optimisation-kkt.md

 The dual solution is in this case, is not the actual solution, but **it provides a lower bound on $$p^*$$**, i.e., if we can compute $$d^*$$, we can use it to decide if the solution by an optimisation algorithm is "good enough".
 It is also a validation that we are not searching in an infeasible area of the solution space.

-**This is the situation where the inequality condition of the **Max-Min Inequality** holds.**
+**This is the situation where the inequality condition of the Max-Min Inequality holds.**

 The difference between the $$p^*$$ and $$d^*$$ is called the **Duality Gap**.
 Obviously, the duality gap is zero when conditions of **Strong Duality** are satisfied.
 When these conditions for Strong Duality are not satisfied, we say that **Weak Duality** holds.

 ## Conditions for Strong Duality
 There are many different conditions which, if satisfied by themselves, guarantee Strong Duality.
 In particular, textbooks cite **Slater's Constraint Qualification** very frequently, and the **Linear Independence Constraint Qualification** also finds mention.

-These above constraint qualifications assume that the constraints are nonlinear.
+**The above-mentioned constraint qualifications assume that the constraints are nonlinear.**

 However, for our current purposes, if we assume that the **inequality constraints are affine functions**, we do not need to satisfy any other condition: **the duality gap will be zero by default** under these conditions; the optimum dual solution will always equal the optimal primal solution, i.e., $$p^*=d^*$$.